timray674/website-content/post/javascript/javascript-async-await-array-map/index.md

 })
 ```

-The main thing to notice is the use of `Promise.all()`, which resolves when all it's promises are resolved.
+The main thing to notice is the use of `Promise.all()`, which resolves when all its promises are resolved.

 `list.map()` returns a list of promises, so in `result` we'll get the value when everything we ran is resolved.